Since we’ve been getting a lot of questions on how to get permits and how the lottery works, we decided to pull all the info together here for you.

 The Wave Rock Formation is located in Coyote Buttes North, which is part of the Vermilion Cliffs National Monument in Arizona.
 The trailhead is located in Utah, and you hike over the border where you’ll arrive into the permitted area.

-HOW TO GET PERMITS FOR THE WAVE
+HOW TO GET THE WAVE PERMIT

 This is the big question!
 There are 20 people allowed onto the Wave per day.
 10 people are awarded permits online and 10 are awarded at a walk-in lottery.
 You submit one permit per group, and any duplicate applications will forfeit your chances, so you can’t apply with all your friends at the same time.
 Once you win, there is a $7 fee for the permit.

 THE WAVE PERMIT LOTTERY ONLINE VERSUS WALK-IN